What is a Christian?

 Jesus’ first recorded preaching in the Bible is these words:

 'The time is fulfilled, and the kingdom of God is at hand; repent and believe the good news.'
 (Mark 1:15)

 Central to Jesus’ message was that the 'Kingdom of God' was very near.
 What did he mean by this?
 To grasp it we have to look back to the beginning of history.

 When God made the world, he made it to be ruled over by mankind as king over it – ruling it on God’s behalf, for its good.
 But the first man and woman refused to do this, and wanted to rule it for themselves – independently of God.
 From that first refusal to obey God spring all the evils of the world as we know them today.
-All that is wrong with the world is fundamentally because men and women do not recognise the rightful authority that God has over them; do not recognise that to be human means to under God, not independent of him, because he made us, and we did not make him.
+All that is wrong with the world is fundamentally because men and women do not recognise the rightful authority that God has over them; we do not recognise that to be human means to be under God, not independent of him, because he made us, and we did not make him.

 Jesus’ claim about himself was that he was the man whom God had sent to be the king over the world – who would rule it in perfect righteousness, submitting perfectly to God his Father, as God had originally intended for his creation.
 God had already been building the core of his kingdom in the nation of Israel for many hundreds of years; in Jesus the kingdom was finally going to be established, under its rightful king.
 This is why Jesus most often referred to himself as 'the Son of Man' – according to a well-known prophecy (Daniel, chapter 7), this referred to the man to whom God was going to delegate all his authority to rule over the world, and who would indeed share in all of God’s own glory.
 The 'Kingdom of God' which Jesus proclaimed is his rule as God's king over God’s world.